State of Cybersecurity in Canada 2026: 10 Findings That Should Change Your Plan

 6 PHIPA and Law 25 enforcement Provincial scoping review and PIA refresh

-7 SMBs are top targets Calibrate spend to attack surface, not headcount
+7 SMBs carry the recovery bill Calibrate spend to attack surface, not headcount

 8 MDR crossed the chasm Stand up MDR before next renewal cycle

-9 Defender XDR consolidation Use the license you already own; retire overlap
+9 Defender XDR consolidation Use the licence you already own; retire overlap

-10 CISSP-led MSP as trust signal Verify MSP credentials before your next questionnaire
+10 CISSP-led MSP as trust signal Verify provider credentials before your next questionnaire

-None of this requires a CISO, an internal SOC, or a six-figure budget.
-It requires ownership and a calendar.
-The Canadian SMBs I partner with through 2026 are the ones who treat cybersecurity as a quarterly operating discipline, not an annual project.
+None of this needs a CISO, an internal SOC, or a six-figure budget.
+It needs ownership and a calendar.
+The Canadian owners I partner with through 2026 are the ones who treat security as a quarterly operating discipline rather than an annual project.

 Frequently asked questions